xerris/dotnet-templates/README.md

 dotnet new xerris-webapi --name Company.Project.Api
 ```

-Templates can be updated with `dotnet new update`.
+Templates can be updated with `dotnet new --update-apply`.

 ## Adding New Templates